Square Georges-Caïn — my favorite hidden little park in Paris

 Who was Georges Caïn?
 I had to look him up: he was "a French painter, illustrator and writer, who specialized in the history of Paris, its monuments and its theaters."
 I bet he'd be very happy to have this lovely park named after him.

 The explanation on this sign is pretty long and I won't bore you with a full translation, but the basic gist is that the park was designed with a careful balance of archeological relics and green space in mind.
 It talks about how shadow is important to the arrangement, and it even mentions how they chose pastel color flowers to balance nicely with the relics, as "colors that are too bright would monopoloize the view of the passer by."
 It really works; the overall effect is really beautiful and peaceful.

 Why is this park called a "Square," in English?
 I have absolutely no idea, and I personally have never noticed any other parks in Paris with the name Square.
 However, I just entered "square" in Google Maps for Paris and several other parks called "Square [Something]" came up!
 Interesting.
 It's not like the French don't have their own word for square; it's carré, and come to think of it I've never seen any parks in Paris called a carré.
 The square courtyard in the Louvre is called the Cour Carré, but in this case carré is used as an adjective; the name simply means "the square courtyard."
+And regarding the word "square" as a noun, to further complicate matters, usually the things we would call a "town square" in English are called a "place" in French.
 Okay, I'll shut up about this now.
 My brain is basically doing this kind of thing with French words and names all the time and I try to spare you from having to hear about it as much as possible.